 Future of the workforce: Will it be a Red, Blue, Green or Yellow World in 2030?

 I recently read a thought-provoking report from PWC on what the future of the workforce may look like in 2030.
-However, to provide some context to these 13 years of future predictions, let’s jump back 13 years from today.
-Back in 2004, there were no iPhones, Netflix, YouTube or mainstream access to Facebook.
-LinkedIn was a year old and working remotely was rare.
-Furthermore, Cloud technology was just emerging—much like how Artificial Intelligence is today!
+However, to provide some context to these several years of future predictions, let’s jump back 13 years from today.
+Back in 2004, there were no iPhones, Netflix, YouTube, or mainstream access to Facebook.
+LinkedIn was a year old, and working remotely was rare.
+Furthermore, cloud technology was just emerging—much like how Artificial Intelligence is today!

 We are living through a fundamental transformation in the way we work.
-The emergence of AI is impacting the skills that businesses are looking for in their people, (37% of people are worried about AI putting jobs at risk), the study (including a survey of 10,000 people in China, US, UK, India and Germany) postulates four possible Worlds of Work in 2030: Red, Blue, Green and Yellow.
+The emergence of AI is impacting the skills that businesses are looking for in their people (37% of people are worried about AI putting jobs at risk), the study (including a survey of 10,000 people in China, the US, the UK, India, and Germany) postulates four possible Worlds of Work in 2030: Red, Blue, Green, and Yellow.

 The Red World is all about speed and innovation.